themacexpert/memora/README.md

     latest_msg="Sarah is really in pain more nowdays, so both of us can't sleep.",
     # Optional: Add previous messages in the interaction for context.
     preceding_msg_for_context=[],
     # Optional: Exclude previously recalled memories (e.g They are already in the conversation).
-See sample personal assistant below.
+See sample personal assistant in the documentation.
     filter_out_memory_ids_set={'4b9df118-fa11-4e29-abfd-3b02587aa251'}
 )